seatsio/seatsio.github.io/docs/Getting Started/getting-started-quick-tutorial/tutorial-book-selected-seats.md

 </TabItem>
 </Tabs>

-## When should I book?
-The answer is simple and complex at the same time: "whenever is appropriate in your sales flow".

-For example, you could call the seats.io API to book seats right before you collect their payment.
-Or you could pre-book some seats for VIPs before you even open up ticket sales.

-For a more in-depth discussion on this topic, check [this page](http://support.seats.io/integrating-seats-io/when-should-i-book-my-seats).

-## Seats held by the ticket buyer
+### Seats held by the ticket buyer

-If the seats are held, you need to pass in the hold token when booking the seats.
+If the seats are held (i.e. you passed in `session` when rendering the chart), you need to include the hold token when booking the seats. seats.io verifies whether the seats were held by that token, to prevent other ticket buyers from snatching them.

 <Tabs
 groupId="serverside-code-samples"